The Gold Museum is part of the Cultural Division of the Banco de la República.

 This mission is carried out in its branch in Bogotá and in six more permanent exhibition rooms, the Regional Museums.
 Since 1954, more than 200 international exhibitions have traveled abroad to share our heritage with the world.

 Banco de la República began in 1939 helping to protect the archaeological patrimony of Colombia.
-The object known as poporo quimbaya was the first one in a collection thas has already 70 years.
+The object known as poporo quimbaya was the first one in a collection that has already 75 years.

 The work of many people towards the fulfilment of its mission as a cultural entity is required for the Gold Museum to be visited.
 The Museum is responsibility of a Director and her work team in Bogotá is divided into sections and offices.